StrixSC/ctf/polyctf_2021/README.md

     word_form = p.number_to_words(i)
     word_form = word_form.replace(",", "")

-	# Because there are some orthographical mistakes, I need to modify some things
+	# Because there are some orthographic mistakes, I need to modify some things

 	# This is because it would for some reason add "zero" if the number's last two integers were 0 (ie.: 5700 would be five thousands zero)